programminghistorian/ph-submissions/lessons/creating-mobile-augmented-reality-experiences-in-unity.md

 * Android SDK Tools 3.1.2 (if testing on an Android device)
 * Xcode 9 (if testing on an iOS device)

-In addition to the above software requirements, you will also need to make sure that your laptop or desktop computer aligns with [the minimum hardware requirements for Unity development.](https://docs.unity3d.com/2017.2/Documentation/Manual/RenderTech-HardwareRequirements.html)
+In addition to the above software requirements, you will also need to make sure that your computer aligns with [the minimum hardware requirements for Unity development.](https://docs.unity3d.com/2017.2/Documentation/Manual/RenderTech-HardwareRequirements.html)

 ## How can Humanists use Augmented Reality?